Gaen-Tech/Gaen-Tech-AI-ROI-Platform-MVP/docs/USER_GUIDE.md

 ## 2. Platform Setup

 Before you begin, ensure the application is properly configured with a Google Gemini API key.
-Without a valid API key set as an environment variable, the AI analysis features will not work, and you will see an error message.
+Without a valid API key set as an environment variable on the server, the AI analysis features will not work, and you will see an error message.

 ## 3. Navigating the Platform